Osaka in 1 Day

 Abeno Harukas Observation Deck

-We decide that we’ve paid enough to go up things already this trip, so take the elevator to the 16th floor for the free view from the roof garden.
+We decide that we’ve paid enough to go up things already on this trip, so take the elevator to the 16th floor for the free view from the roof garden.

 View from Abeno Harukas